Yale University

 Article Title : Yale University Press

 Article Snippet :Yale University Press is the university press of Yale University.
-It was founded in 1908 by George Parmly Day, and became an official department of Yale
+It was founded in 1908 by George Parmly Day and Clarence Day, grandsons of Benjamin Day

 Article Title : Yale University endowment

-Article Snippet :The Yale University endowment (valued at $42.3 billion as of 2021) is the world's second-largest university endowment and has a reputation as one of the
+Article Snippet :The Yale University endowment is the world's third-largest university endowment and has a reputation as one of the best-performing investment portfolios

 Article Title : List of Yale University people